-In the last 2-3 days, we are getting dozens of emails from Language Service Providers (LSPs) who are using the Coronovirus as an excuse to spam potential clients and push their services.
+In the last 2-3 days, we have been getting dozens of emails from Language Service Providers (LSPs) who are using the Coronovirus as an excuse to spam potential clients and push their translation services.
 Here is an example:

 Dear business partners,

 Despite various restrictions and quarantine measures, we operate as usual.
 Our technologies enable complete home-office for our project managers, translators, editors, DTP staff and other production team members.
 So, if you have any jobs in CEE languages, we are ready to help you.

 You can be sure that even with further and even more restrictive measures (including complete quarantine), we will be able to operate without any restrictions and meet our obligations to our clients.

 If you have any questions, please do not hesitate to contact us at any time at [email protected].
 We are available on working days from 8 a.m. to 6 p.m.
 CET.

 In the meanwhile stay healthy.
 We believe that this situation will disappear soon and everything will return back to normal.

 I find this practice to be not only annoying, but also stupid.
 If you want to send an email to your customers who have opted-in to your mailing list, that’s one thing.
 But harvesting emails on the web and spamming people to say that your LSP is working like usual during this time of crisis?
 Chutzpah!
 And the chances of getting any business from these spam blasts is ZERO.
 Because business is slowing down in many industries anyway.
 Companies probably don’t have the stomach now for international expansion, especially with most countries in the western world having shut down their borders.

 Should you send email blasts to your mailing list?

 I am not sure that this is effective either.
 The whole world is engulfed in the coronavirus crisis and people are running scared for their lives.
 Do you think people need another reminder about the coronavirus from their LSP?
 Being the bearer of bad news will usually not win you any brownie points.